Get your accounts receivable health checklist to protect your cash flow

 Mid-morning (10–11 AM) and early afternoon (2–3 PM) yield the highest contact rates because decision-makers are typically available after morning meetings but before end-of-day rushes.
 Avoid Mondays (planning day) and Fridays (week wrap-up).

-After using one of the above debt collection call scripts, be sure to make a note of the date, time, who you spoke with, and what was said or agreed.
+After using any collection call script, be sure to make a note of the date, time, who you spoke with, and what was said or agreed upon.
 This way, you've noted all of the necessary information if you need to set up a payment plan or contact a debt collection agency to collect your outstanding debt.

-Unfortunately, in some cases, further email chasing or phone calls may be necessary, and being able to refer back to what was previously agreed and when, can be key in keeping the customer on track to pay.
-Both now and in the future.
-This is because it holds them more accountable and ensures they pay invoices promptly.
+Unfortunately, in some cases, further email chasing or phone calls may be necessary, and being able to refer back to what was previously agreed and when can be key in keeping the customer on track to pay, both now and in the future.
+This holds them more accountable and ensures they pay invoices promptly.
 You must send them a final demand if they still do not pay.

 Once the customer pays, don't forget to thank them for paying.
 And if they're starting to develop a trend as a late payer, try adjusting your email chasers going forward to better your chances of being paid on time in the future.